 — Episode 41

 This had left him without anyone to coordinate the offloading of cargo when they’d reached the watery world.
 He’d had to tackle the job himself, but somehow they’d managed to get everything unloaded onto a fleet of trucks that had arrived to take possession of the delivery.
-They were a day late and their client hadn’t been happy about it, having had to retain personnel on overtime waiting for them.
+They were a day late and their client hadn’t been happy about it, having had to retain personnel on overtime to wait for them.

 The red panda narrowed his eyes and ground his teeth together, making his companion look over at him surreptitiously.
 Rezo’s attitude had already gotten him into trouble with the company president once this week.
 He’d always been in control over his crew, and it grated on the captain’s nerves to know that he had been powerless to prevent Mark’s departure.
 Making command decisions for others had suited him, and although he hadn’t always made sound choices, those responsibilities were his own and no one else’s, mistakes and all.

 He shielded his eyes against the Crescentan afternoon sun and waited for the flight crew to shut down their systems and open the airlock.